fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v3.1.0/Set-AzureManagedCache.md

 ### -Memory
 Specifies the new size of the Azure Cache.
 The cache size might affect the cost of the service.
-Enter a value followed by MB or GB, such as 128MB or 8GB.
+Enter a value followed by MB or GB, such as `128MB` or `8GB`.
 This value must be compatible with the Sku of the Azure Cache.
 This parameter has the following considerations:

-- When the value of Sku is Basic, the value of Memory must be divisible by 128MB.
+- When the value of Sku is Basic, the value of Memory must be divisible by 128 MB.
-- When the value of Sku is Standard, the value of Memory must be divisible by 1GB.
+- When the value of Sku is Standard, the value of Memory must be divisible by 1 GB.
-- When the value of Sku is Premium, the value of Memory must be divisible by 5GB.
+- When the value of Sku is Premium, the value of Memory must be divisible by 5 GB.

 ```yaml
 Type: String